hyunikn/json-den-java/README.md

     kept in internal representation, and printed back when stringified.
     This feature might be valuable when you use JSON for a configuration file format.
     You might want to annotate who, when, why etc about each configuration item in the configuration file.
-In such cases, you would like to keep those annotations intact, of course for the unchanged items, after some others are updated during run-time and the whole configuration is saved back to hard disk.
+In such cases, you would like to keep those annotations intact for unchanged items after some others are updated during run-time and the whole configuration is saved back to hard disk.

 For more information, download the source code, run `gen-apidocs.sh` included,